IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

 Step 3: Register Yourself

-A valid email ID (one you check daily) and Mobile number
+Create a new account with a valid email ID and Mobile number

 Step 4: Fill the Application Form